 On the last page, Batman reveals that the bomb was in his utility belt the entire time.
 The only life at risk was his own.

 Foreshadowing: In the first issue, the Kents are being spied on.
 It was Dr. Emmett Vale, who used his science to create Metallo.
 The same character is the one snapping a pic of Supes without him realizing at the end of issue #4.note Superman states in internal monologue that he tries to make himself blurry and indistinct for photos and video, to prevent people from taking an exact measurement of his height, what he looks like, and so on.
+And also took the rocket, and Superman saw tire tracks driving away from where the rocket was hidden.

 Groin Attack: In Issue #4, Lois and Clark encounter a couple of South American terrorists onboard Lex's luxury liner during a party and even though the terrorists themselves are armed, Lois isn't afraid of them as she kicks one of them in the groin so that she can then get his gun and start to fight back against the terrorists until Superman arrives.

 Clark's secret identity would be his "Fortress of Solitude".
 It would be some time before the actual Fortress of Solitude was re-established Post-Crisis, and at first it was just called "the Fortress".
+In one story, Superman hid his secret identity from a telepath behind a door identical to that of the pre-Crisis Fortress.

 The plot of Issue 5 is similar to Bizarro's debut in Superboy #68.